2Latinos/nuntius/README.md

   * allows mock processes to discard intercepted messages entirely,
   * allows history collection of messages received by the mock processes for further analysis.

+## Caveats

+`nuntius` tries to execute your expectations by simply calling their declarations inside a `try-catch` expression.
+Because of this, non-matching expectations will return a `function_clause`, that is caught..
+Since it's not possible (at this moment) to distinguish a `function_clause` provoked by `nuntius`' internal code or your own, we propose you always declare a catch-all expect that'll signal you that a given message wasn't handled.
+This can also be consulted by looking at the message history.

 ## Documentation

 Documentation is generated with: